StauroDEV/blumen/README.md

 </div>

-**Blumen** is a CLI to deploy apps on the decentralized web with IPFS, Swarm and Ethereum.

-> Blumen has not undergone any security audits and is not thoroughly tested yet.
-Use with caution!
+**Blumen** is the ultimate command-line deployment tool with automatic replication of content to independent IPFS providers and multi-factor authorization of ENS updates.
+No sign up required.

 ## Features

-- **Multi-Provider Deployment**: Deploy your web app simultaneously on multiple IPFS providers, including [Storacha](https://storacha.network), [Filebase](https://filebase.com) and many others.
+- **Multi-Provider**.
+Replicate the website to various storage providers in one command.
-- **Multiple Storage Protocols**: Blumen supports both IPFS and Swarm first-class.
+- **Multiple Storage Protocols**.
+Complete IPFS and Swarm integration.
-- **ENS and DNSLink Integration**: Seamlessly integrate with [ENS](https://ens.domains) and [DNSLink](https://dnslink.dev) to update your decentralized website.
+- **ENS and DNSLink Integration**.
+Automatic updates of [ENS](https://ens.domains) names and DNS names through [DNSLink](https://dnslink.dev).
-- **Safe Integration**: Add an extra layer of security and decentralization with a [Safe](https://safe.global) multi-sig.
+- **Secured by Safe**.
+Multi-factor authorization of ENS updates, powered by Safe.
+- **Tiny size**.
+Less than 1MB single file distribution.
+- **Minimal dependencies**.
+Hardened supply chain security.

+## Get Started

+Head over to the [Get Started](https://blumen.stauro.dev/docs/) guide on the docs site.

 ## Docs